olsondeven/ng1-built-in-directives/clicking/README.md

 Show the details div when you click the Details button.
 Hide it when you click the Hide button.

 ## Hint #2
-Disable the buttons based on the truthy-ness or falsy-ness of the $scope variable `visible` which should be set in the `slideDown` and `slideUp` functions.
+Disable the buttons based on the truthy-ness or falsy-ness of the $scope variable `visible` which should be toggled in the `slide` function.

 ## Hint #3
 Pass in the `winner` to the `dblClick` function on the \<select> element, and pass in the name of the winner (whether autofilled or manually entered) to the `submit` function.